marknelsonengineer-sp23/sre_lab4_memscan/CONTRIBUTE.md

 - Run `make clean` and then `make test`
 - Run `make doc` and then `make publish`
 - Scrub GitHub issues
+- Scrub all `@todo`s
-- Tag the release in Git
+- Create a tagged release in Git

 ## Source Code Status